Line 115 - Pensions from a foreign country

 Completing your tax return

-Enter on line 115 the gross amount of your foreign pension income in Canadian dollars.
+Report on line 115 your gross foreign pension income in Canadian dollars.

 Forms and publications